Grand Rapids Outdoor Refreshment Areas

 The refreshment area in Grand Rapids is a great place to meet up with friends!

 The Downtown Refreshment Area encompasses nearly three square miles of the city center (see map).
-Purchase a beverage in a specially marked container from a participating vendor and you can carry the drink with you most anywhere you go downtown – even across the Grand River to the Bridge St. Entertainment District.
-More than 50 downtown restaurants, pubs and entertainment venues are offering beverages to enjoy on the go.
+Purchase a beverage in a specially marked container from a participating vendor and you can carry the drink with you most anywhere you go downtown – including the scenic Riverwalk on both sides of the Grand River, the Bridge Street Entertainment District, North Monroe and parts of Heartside.
+More than 60 downtown restaurants, pubs and entertainment venues throughout these downtown neighborhoods are offering beverages to enjoy on the go.

 Outdoor Dining

-Many of these businesses – and scores more throughout the city – add to the vibrant social atmosphere by delivering full-fledged outdoor dining experiences, in all four seasons.
+Many Downtown Refreshment Area businesses – and scores more throughout the city – add to the vibrant social atmosphere by delivering full-fledged outdoor dining experiences, in all four seasons.
 Click here for a list of fresh-air food and drink destinations in downtown and beyond.

 Refreshment Areas FAQ